helenclx/dotfiles/README.md

 1. Install [yadm](https://yadm.io/).
 1. Clone this repository with yadm into `$HOME`.
 1. Install my yadm bootstrap program when prompted.
-1. Reboot the system.
+1. Reboot your system.

 ## Fonts

-My configuration files in this repository also change the fonts used by some software, so it is recommended to install the following fonts for the font changes to take effect:
+My configuration files in this repository also change the fonts used by some software, so it is recommended to install the following fonts, then reboot your system for the font changes to take effect:

 - [Intel One Mono](https://www.intel.com/content/www/us/en/company-overview/one-monospace-font.html)
 - [IntoneMono Nerd Font](https://www.nerdfonts.com/font-downloads)